COVID: Angela Merkel vows to take tough action | DW | 29.03.2021

 She criticized state leaders who want to ease restrictions despite rising infection rates.
 Her rebuke extended to her ally Armin Laschet, new CDU chairman and head of North Rhine-Westphalia, Germany's most populous state.

 "There is no leeway for places over 100.
-That is clearly written in our agreement," Merkel said.
+That is clearly written in our agreement," Merkel said, referring to the COVID infection rate.

-Laschet, who has his sights on running for chancellor, denied he is undermining the so-called emergency brake for loosening lockdown rules.
+Laschet, who has his sights set on running for chancellor, has denied he is undermining the so-called emergency brake for loosening lockdown rules.

 "North Rhine-Westphalia has implemented the emergency brake for all its districts," he told a gathering of party leaders on Monday.

-"If Chancellor Merkel wants to take more initiative at the national level to change the rules and set out clear guidelines, she has my full support," he told public broadcaster ARD on Monday.
+"If Chancellor Merkel wants to take more initiative at the national level to change the rules and set out clear guidelines, she has my full support," he told ARD on Monday.

-CSU head and Bavarian Premier Markus Söder has long been in favor of tough action to curb the pandemic

-Merkel's Sunday night interview on Will's popular political talkshow was a rare media appearance for the outgoing chancellor.
-With the exception of moments of extreme crisis, such as the influx of migrants in 2015 and earlier in the pandemic, Merkel tends to let her spokesperson and other government officials do the talking in TV interviews.
+Merkel's Sunday night interview on Will's popular political talk show was a rare media appearance for the outgoing chancellor.
+With the exception of moments of extreme crisis, such as the influx of migrants in 2015 and earlier in the pandemic last year, Merkel tends to let her spokesperson and other government officials do the talking in TV interviews.

 However, Germans are growing restless from repeated lockdowns — none of which have ever gone as far as those in countries like Italy or France — a sluggish vaccine rollout and stubbornly rising infection rates.

-The frustration shows in the polls.
+The frustration is showing in the polls.
 Merkel's conservative party, the CDU, has been crashing, down some 15 points from last year when the government was widely praised for its competent handling of the first wave of the pandemic.

-Cascading misfortunes for the conservatives, which include a pay-for-play mask scandal that has led to resignations of CDU and CSU lawmakers, see to have changed assumptions about general elections in September and Germany after Merkel:.
-It puts the Greens within striking distance of taking the top spot in a possible coalition and would give Germany its first postwar government not led by either the CDU or SPD.
+Cascading misfortunes for the conservatives, which include a pay-for-play face mask scandal that has led to resignations of CDU and CSU lawmakers, see to have changed assumptions about general elections in September and Germany after Merkel.
+This has put the Greens within striking distance of taking the top spot in a possible coalition, and would give Germany its first postwar government not led by either the CDU or SPD.

-"The CDU doesn't have any claim on the chancellory," Merkel told Will, although the party has ruled Germany for all but 15 years since 1949.
+"The CDU doesn't have any claim on the chancellory," Merkel told Will, although her party has led Germany for all but 15 years since 1949.

 The CDU needs a lot to go right over the next several months if the party is to get back on track.

-Germany's total cases and deaths are still far below comparable countries such as the US, UK and France, and the European Union overall.
+Germany's total COVID-19 cases and deaths are still far below comparable countries such as the United States, the United Kingdom and France, and the European Union overall.
 Its fatality rate is not, however, and Germany has fallen behind on testing and vaccinations.
 More than 80% of the country's 72,000 deaths have come since the second wave began in the late fall.

 That was when Merkel again bowed to pressure from state leaders to go softer on pandemic restrictions.
 Within weeks, the resulting "lockdown light" was roundly deemed a failure and a somewhat harder lockdown began.